drsm79/situp/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to situp's documentation!
+Welcome to documentation for situp.py!
 =================================

-Contents:

 .. toctree::
    :maxdepth: 2